queer/singyeong/PROTOCOL.md

 take advantage of target queries for message routing.

-When connecting to the 신경 websocket gateway, the identify payload that your client sends should include a `application_name` field; this field is a requirement as it's the main key used for the majority of routing queries.
+When connecting to the 신경 websocket gateway, the identify payload that your client sends must include `application_id` and `client_id` fields; these fields are a requirement as they're the main keys used for the majority of routing queries.

 ### Important things to consider